 Other than watching the occasional episode of No Reservations, or reading Michael Procopio’s Food for the Thoughtless, I think about food when it’s time to eat or I’m scrolling through channels and Masterchef Jr. Who doesn’t love Australian kids with an insane knowledge of food and eating?

-That said, it doesn’t bother me that the quartet of diners at the next table over are staging and posing their seven-course meal, or that all four have their cameras out, each taking identical pictures of the dishes as they arrive, in fact I’m amused, really, despite knowing full well that a little chunk of the digital universe is now occupied by redundant and pointless binary references to your “moment.”
+When I’m dining out, it doesn’t bother me that the quartet of diners at the next table over are staging and posing their seven-course meal, or that all four have their cameras out, each taking identical pictures of the dishes as they arrive, in fact I’m amused, really, despite knowing full well that a little chunk of the digital universe is now occupied by redundant and pointless binary references to your “moment.”
 You’re excited about your food.
 That’s cool.
 Doesn’t matter to me one way or the other except that sometimes the camera flashes are distracting.

-Let the previous two-paragraph disclaimer act as a preface to the episode, underscoring (what I consider to be) the bare absence of sexuality in food and its consumption.
 Having experienced full food service industry immersion, I see through the smoke and mirrors—the objectification and narcissism—of having a meal.
 Your experience leads you to project absolute importance and meaning into your existence by taking pictures of almost everything that goes in your mouth.
 It’s really too bad that people don’t walk around recording every word that comes out of their mouths, though I suspect that’s not that far off the horizon.
 Anyway, there is nothing especially magical about my bacon cheeseburger and therefore, there’s no seduction involved.

 The only time I feel a sense of wonder and appreciation in a restaurant is when they get things right.

 Though not fully stripped of pleasure and enjoyment, eating, particularly my evening meal is simply and exclusively a matter of utility.
-And Taiwanese hot pot is my go-to choice for dinner—the runner-up being sushi.
+And Taiwanese hot pot (aka shabu-shabu) is my go-to choice for dinner—the runner-up being sushi.
 In my view, other than eating at home, hot pot and sushi are the most utilitarian dining options in existence: you really can’t screw them up.